semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 }
 ```

-The record for this line contains one entitiy that has the index positions 5 to 8, represents a "time" class and consists of the text "9 am April 11th".
+The record for this line contains one entity that has the index positions 5 to 8, represents a "time" class, and consists of the text "9 am April 11th".

-The seq2seq and record entries refer to the following dataset line (once again formatted for a better visualization):
+The seq2seq and record entries refer to the following dataset line (once again formatted for better visualization):

 ```
 {